-- Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care facility, such as a nursing home.
+- Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care facility, such as a nursing home. - Usually, long-term care facilities have their own pharmacies.
+If you are a resident of a long-term care facility, we must make sure you can get the drugs you need at the facility's pharmacy.

-- Usually, long-term care facilities have their own pharmacies.
-If you are a resident of a long-term care facility, we must make sure you can get the drugs you need at the facility's pharmacy. - If your long-term care facility's pharmacy is not in our network or you have any difficulty accessing your drug benefits in a long-term care facility, please contact Member Services. - Pharmacies that serve the Indian Health Service/Tribal/Urban Indian Health Program.
-Except in emergencies, only Native Americans or Alaska Natives may use these pharmacies. - Pharmacies that supply drugs requiring special handling and instructions on their use.
+- If your long-term care facility's pharmacy is not in our network or you have any difficulty accessing your drug benefits in a long-term care facility, please contact Member Services. - Pharmacies that serve the Indian Health Service/Tribal/Urban Indian Health Program.
+Except in emergencies, only Native Americans or Alaska Natives may use these pharmacies. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
+(Note: This scenario should happen rarely.)